vhscom/fetch-inject/README.md

   </a>
 </p>

-## Fetch Injection?
+## Background

-Fetch Injection is a website performance optimization technique for loading resources into the DOM asynchronously.
+Fetch Injection is a website performance optimization technique for loading resources into the DOM asynchronously using the [Fetch API](http://devdocs.io/dom/fetch_api).
 Use it to inject CSS or JavaScript into your page (even across the network), on-demand.

-## Background

-Learn about _Fetch Injection_ and [why I created this library](https://hackcabin.com/post/managing-async-dependencies-javascript/) on **Hack Cabin**.
+Understand [why I created this library](https://hackcabin.com/post/managing-async-dependencies-javascript/) in the intro article on **Hack Cabin**.

 Don't have time to read?
 Here's a playground:<br>
 https://codepen.io/vhs/pen/MpVeOE?editors=0012